Robert O. Miller

 Robert Oran Miller (February 14, 1935 – June 29, 2009) was an American bishop of the Episcopal Diocese of Alabama from 1988 to 1998.

 Early life and education

 Miller was born in Wynnville, Alabama, on February 14, 1935, the son of a Methodist minister.
 He studied at the Birmingham-Southern College and graduated with a degree in Psychology in 1960.
 He then studied at the Candler School of Theology of Emory University and graduated with a Bachelor of Divinity in 1963.
 Between 1967 and 1968 he enrolled in the Anglican studies program at the School of Theology of Sewanee: The University of the South, then a prerequisite for ministers coming into the Episcopal Church from other denominations (he was originally in the Methodist ministry).
-He was awarded a Doctor of Divinity from the same university in 1988.
+He was awarded an honorary Doctor of Divinity from the same university in 1988.

 Ordained ministry

 Miller was ordained a deacon in 1962 and elder in 1963 in what was then the Methodist Church (now United Methodist Church).
 He then served as associate minister of First Methodist Church in Anniston, Alabama, from 1963 to 1965, and then as Director of the Wesley Foundation at the Jacksonville State University from 1965 until 1970.

 After studies at the University of the South, he joined the Episcopal Church and was ordained deacon and priest in 1968.
 He then served as rector of St. Wilfred's Church in Marion, Alabama, and priest-in-charge of Holy Cross Church in Carlowville, Alabama, from 1968 to 1970.
 He moved to Montgomery, Alabama, in 1970 to become curate of the Church of Holy Comforter, succeeding as rector in 1971.
 In 1984 he became rector of the Church of St. Francis of Assisi in Pelham, Alabama, near Birmingham.